deepayankundu6/CustomerManagementSystem/README.md

 ## Customer Management System

-This project is made to ease the management of customer records in an organization.
+This project is made to ease the management of customer records of an organization.

 ## Software stack:
 1) Database : MongoDB